gwoodwa1/pyscript_textfsm_form/README.md

 Must have access to the Internet though to reach the pyscript CDN

+To illustrate the completely standalone capability of pyscript, all the python is contained inside the HTML file.
+However, preference is to host the python .py files on a webserver since it is easier to troubleshoot and maintain.
+Hence I developed this first by hosting the the python code and then moving it inside the HTML file once working.

 Just copy or clone the **index.html** and **tabledemo.html** files and open up in your browser.
 Tested on Chrome but should work with other browsers

 **Raw Output Demo**